Updated On:

 Less than 5% of patients who had gynecomastia surgery may require further treatment or gynecomastia corrective surgery due to:

 Scar tissue formation forms naturally as part of the tissue healing process.
 Scar tissue feels tight and firm initially, giving patients the false impression that gynecomastia might recur.
-Scar tissue may take months to mature; in such cases, consistent massage and steroid injections can reduce their visibility and soften the scars.
+Scar tissue may take months to mature; in such cases, manual lymphatic massage and steroid injections can reduce their visibility and soften the scars.

 Residual breast fullness whereby breast tissues ARE NOT removed or are PARTIALLY removed.